hyqaq/osmdataset2022/README.md

 # osmdataset2022
 #### Brief description of the dataset
-This is a dataset about online scoial movements in Chinese which crawled from Sina Weibo.
+This is a dataset about online social movements in Chinese which crawled from Sina Weibo.

 The task of this dataset is to accurately classify sentiments, especially focusing on minority categories, because these two sentiments are particularly important in online social movements.
 #### Dataset statistics
-We crawled the comments of four online group events and two normal events in recent five years and divided them into four categories, as listed blow:
+We crawled the comments of four online group events and two normal events in recent five years and divided them into four categories, as listed below:
 | sentiment | training set |     test set | proportion (%) |label|
 | :----- | :--: | :--: |:---: |:---: |
 | positive |  4113  | 1039 |37.3|0|